A Survey of Deep Learning for Complex Speech Spectrograms: Generative Models for Complex Spectrograms

 Beyond speech enhancement, GANs have also been applied to other generation tasks, such as phase retrieval (\cite{phase_retrieval_gan1}) and audio synthesis.
 A notable example of the latter is GANSynth (\cite{GANSynth}), which demonstrates that modeling log magnitudes and instantaneous frequencies in the complex spectrogram domain, with sufficient frequency resolution, enables GANs to generate high-quality, locally coherent audio.

 Diffusion models (\cite{SE_generative_diffusion_continuous_SDE}) are generative models that learn to gradually denoise data by reversing a fixed forward noising process, typically formulated as a Markov chain or a continuous stochastic differential equation (SDE).

 The works of applying diffusion models to complex spectrograms are predominantly in speech enhancement.
 Similar with the cases in GAN, diffusion models can be regarded as conditional generative models in such scenarios.
 Building upon the foundation established by \cite{SE_generative_diffusion_continuous_SDE}, \cite{SE_generative_diffusion_Gerkmann_2022InterSpeech} introduced a continuous SDE framework for speech enhancement, named SGMSE.
 This generalized continuous formulation enables flexible integration of arbitrary numerical solvers during the reverse diffusion process.
 As the model is proposed for complex spectrograms, the perturbation kernel used in SGMSE is a multivariant circularly-symmetric complex Gaussian distribution $\mathcal{N}_{C}(\mu,\sigma)$.
 Moreover, advancements of diffusion models have been further used to handle complex spectrogram-based enhancement, including cold diffusion (\cite{SE_generative_diffusion_cold_2023_MERL}), unconditional diffusion model (\cite{SE_generative_diffusion_with_unconditional}).
 Recently, \cite{Philippe_diffusion_TASLP} extends a diffusion model originally proposed for image generation to incorporate a speech enhancement system, where the diffusion process has a non-zero long-term mean equal to the conditioning signal.
 This approach directly models the clean speech signal and offers a more general formulation.
 Complex-valued backbones like DCUNET (\cite{complex_unet}) and DCCRN (\cite{hu2020dccrn}), real-valued backbones include Noise Conditional Score Network (NCSN++) (\cite{SE_generative_diffusion_continuous_SDE}), CRN (\cite{SE_CRN_ke_tan_2019taslp}) have been explored for diffusion model-based complex spectrogram processing across works (\cite{SE_generative_diffusion_Gerkmann_2022InterSpeech, SE_generative_diffusion_cold_2023_MERL, SE_generative_diffusion_Gerkmann_2023TASLP, SE_generative_diffusion_with_discriminative1}).
-For a more comprehensive exploration of this topic, \cite{diffusion_overview} offered a detailed analysis in their work.